seanjgildea/SoftwareEngineeringNotes/awsdeveloperassociate.md

 # CodePipeline, CodeDeploy, CodeCommit, CodeBuild

 - Client-side encryption with KMS and You needed to know the sequence
 - Plenty of questions on the different services.
 Definitely know what role each service plays
 - Know SAM and examples of build and deploy scripts
+- create-project / update-project commands run a build with a source location of the build

 # X-Ray

 - Instrumenting your applications with X-Ray
 - X-Ray Segment Documents
 - X-ray -was seen multiple times during the exam
 - Enable active tracing particularly
 - how to instrument applications in EC2 for X-ray
 - how to instrument applications running in Docker containers in ECS for X-ray etc

 # SQS & Kinesis

 - Kinesis Resharding.
 Remember that each shard is processed by exactly one KCL worker and has exactly one corresponding record processor, so you never need multiple instances to process one shard.
 - SQS Dead Letter Queues details
 - SQS was covered in detail (FIFO queues etc..)
 - When to use SQS and when to use Kinesis Data Stream
 - remember which Kinesis service is used for which function

+# Elastic Beanstalk

+- You can set configuration options in saved configurations/files to change things like instance type upon environment creation.

 # Cloudwatch, Cloudtrail and AWS Config